-- Association Membership and Leadership Activities.
-Holding membership or serving in some leadership capacity in an association or College does not qualify. - Committee/Board Meetings.
-Participation in committee or board meetings or activities does not qualify. - Business Meetings.
-Meetings to discuss business, make policy, develop procedures, discuss association/organizational management, develop long-range plans, etc., do not qualify. - Some Meetings, Conventions, Exhibitions.
+- Some Meetings, Conventions, Exhibitions.
 Meetings, conventions, and exhibitions that attract large numbers of participants, involve different activities, and are conducted primarily for information-sharing purposes generally do not qualify for CE credit.
 Planned learning activities within such events that meet the CE credit requirements are eligible for CE credit. - Work Experience.
 On-the-job training and other work experience does not qualify for CE credit unless the work experience is structured as part of a planned and supervised continuing education experience that meets the CEU requirements.
 Continuing education typically is defined as learning that takes place outside one's typical employment responsibilities. - Entertainment and Recreation.
 Attendance at cultural performances or at entertainment or recreational activities does not qualify unless these events are an integral part of a planned activity that meets the CE credit requirements. - Travel.
-Travel or participation in a travel study program does not qualify, unless the educational component of the travel study program meets the CE credit requirements.

-- In-service programs.
+Travel or participation in a travel study program does not qualify, unless the educational component of the travel study program meets the CE credit requirements. - In-service programs.
 Programs sponsored by the employing agency to provide specific information about the work setting and orientation or other programs which address the institution's philosophy, policies and procedures; on-the-job training; basic cardiopulmonary resuscitation; and equipment demonstration are not acceptable for CE credit. - Refresher courses.
-Programs designed to update knowledge or current theory and clinical practice, which consist of a didactic and clinical component to ensure entry level competencies into professional practice are not accepted for CE credit.
-Note: This type of activity should not be confused with the "Refresher" sessions Dalhousie University College of Pharmacy offers annually. - Orientation programs.
-A program designed to introduce employees to the philosophy, goals, policies, procedures, role expectations and physical facilities of a specific work place are not acceptable for CE credit. - Courses which focus upon self-improvement, changes in attitude, self-therapy, self-awareness, weight loss, and yoga are not acceptable for CE credit.
+Programs designed to update knowledge or current theory and clinical practice, which consist of a didactic and clinical component to ensure entry level competencies into professional practice are not accepted for CE credit. (e.g., First Aid / cardiopulmonary resuscitation) Note: This type of activity should not be confused with the "Refresher" sessions Dalhousie University College of Pharmacy offers annually. - Orientation programs.
+A program designed to introduce employees to the philosophy, goals, policies, procedures, role expectations and physical facilities of a specific workplace are not acceptable for CE credit. - Courses which focus upon self-improvement, changes in attitude, self-therapy, self- awareness, weight loss, and yoga are not acceptable for CE credit.